cirosantilli/python-cheat/README.md

     - Rake equivalent

 ## How to hack Python projects

-First of all, use pip + virtualenv to fix your version and environment.

 Next, you might want to do the following to isolate the development version of a package: